Key Takeaways

 Why are reefer containers more expensive than dry containers?

 Reefers have advanced cooling systems and insulation, which increase their cost.
 However, they reduce product spoilage and maintain cargo integrity, making them cost-effective for businesses handling perishable goods.
+For offshore operations, DNV 2.7-1 certified reefer containers also include specialised safety features that meet marine and oil & gas regulatory requirements.

 What gas is used in reefer containers?